TridentifyIshaan/SematriX/README.md

 # AI-based Research Assistant

 ## Overview
 The **AI-based Research Assistant** is a web-based research tool that queries arXiv for academic papers based on user-input topics.
-It fetches and display academic papers from arXiv in a user-friendly interface.
+It fetches and displays academic papers from arXiv in a user-friendly interface.

-This project enables businesses to efficiently manage their cloud infrastructure, prevent resource over-provisioning or under-provisioning, and save on cloud costs through dynamic, automated scaling.
+It is smart and AI-driven as it provides semantic searching.

 ## How is it better than arXiv itself?